matosjoaops/dockerlive-study/dockerlive-instructions/instructions.md

 ![](./images/repairable_warning.png)

 These problems have corresponding quick fixes that can be applied.
-Quick fixes can be displayed by clicking the flashlight icon (or the quick fix option in the hover window) or by using the quick fix keyboard shortcut (Ctrl/Cmd + .) while the cursor is in the underlined region.
+Quick fixes can be displayed by clicking the flashlight icon (or the quick fix option in the hover window) or by using the quick fix keyboard shortcut (Ctrl + .) while the cursor is in the underlined region.
 Afterwards, the fix can be applied by clicking it or pressing Enter while the fix is highlighted.

 ![](./images/quick_fix.png)